-to avail themselves of government sanctioned rules for their internal and external relationships.
+Changes in the rules supporting organizations extended well beyond business corporations in the early 19th century.
+Churches, schools, universities, political organizations and ultimately political parties, and voluntary organizations of many types were increasing able to avail themselves of government sanctioned rules for their internal and external relationships.
 In fact, the first general incorporation act appears to have passed by the New York state legislature in 1783, it was a general incorporation act for churches (Seavoy, 1982).
 Although colonial New York officially exercised religious tolerance, only Dutch Reformed and Church of England congregations were able to obtain charters.
 Without a charter, the congregation had no legal identity apart from its members.
 Financing a sanctuary with a mortgage required a partnership, which left every member of the congregation legally liable for the entire obligation.

 The contemporaneous changes in the ability of elites to form organizations are proof enough that the changes in business incorporation were not exogenous but part of a larger pattern.
 Do not, however, lose sight of the inherently impersonal nature of the rules about forming an organization that a general incorporation law represented.
-Any qualified individual could form an organization and draw on the support of the state to structure the internal and external relationships of that organization to other organizations and individuals.
+Any qualified individual could form an organization and draw on the support of the government to structure the internal and external relationships of that organization to other organizations and individuals.
 General incorporation acts did not change the rules that the dominant coalition would enforce, it changed the identity of the individuals who could call on the rules and third-party enforcement.

 The advent of impersonal rules for forming organizations affected institutional dynamics in direct and obvious ways.
 The formation of new economic, political, and social organizations (and the elimination of old organizations) occurred quickly in response to new opportunities and alterations in circumstance.
-Rather than constraining the formation of new organizations, the number of formal organizations mushroomed.25 Negotiations among powerful interests, which before took place between a (relatively) stable group of organizations and individuals, now had to accommodate the rapid rise of new organizations and ever changing, and now uncontrollable,
+Rather than constraining the formation of new